Leica T vs Q Typ 116

-The Leica T (Typ 701) and the Leica Q (Typ 116) are two digital cameras that were revealed to the public, respectively, in April 2014 and June 2015.
+The Leica T (Typ 701) and the Leica Q (Typ 116) are two digital cameras that were officially introduced, respectively, in April 2014 and June 2015.
 The T Typ 701 is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-C (T Typ 701) and a full frame (Q Typ 116) sensor.
-The T Typ 701 has a resolution of 16.2 megapixel, whereas the Q Typ 116 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The T Typ 701 has a resolution of 16.2 megapixels, whereas the Q Typ 116 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Leica T vs Leica Q Typ 116
+Body comparison: Leica T vs Q Typ 116

-An illustration of the physical size and weight of the Leica T and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T Typ 701 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Leica T and the Leica Q Typ 116.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the T Typ 701 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (12 percent) than the Leica T. In this context, it is worth noting that neither the T Typ 701 nor the Q Typ 116 are weather-sealed.